macrosynergy/macrosynergy/docs/static/05_dev_guide.md

 **\<Type>: Clear description with `code_formatted` correctly**

-Where `Type` is one of:
+Where **\<Type>** is one of:

 - `Feature`: For new features
 - `Bugfix`: For bug fixes
 - `Hotfix`: For hotfixes
-- `Docs`: For documentation improvements
-- `Chore`: For changes to the build process, dependencies, CI, etc.

-### Commit Conventions

-Commits should be kept small and focused on a single change.
-The commit message should describe the change in a clear and concise manner.
+- `Chore`: Reserved for CI/CD and other maintenance tasks

 ## Community Contributions

+For community contributions, the pull requests are reviewed by the package maintainers.

 The following apply to contributors outside the Macrosynergy team:

-- All contributions must be made under the terms of the [project license](https://github.com/macrosynergy/macrosynergy/blob/main/LICENSE) on the package repository.
+1. All contributions must be made under the terms of the [project license](https://github.com/macrosynergy/macrosynergy/blob/main/LICENSE) on the package repository.
-- All contributions must be made through pull requests.
+1. All contributions must be made through pull requests.
-- Contributors may only contribute code that they have authored or have the rights to contribute.
+1. Contributors may only contribute code that they have authored or have the rights to contribute.
-- Pull requests can only be raised from a fork of the repository.
+1. Pull requests can only be raised from a fork of the repository.
-- All pull requests must be made against the `develop` branch of the repository.
+1. Contributors may not make any modifications to the unit tests, integration tests, dependencies, or any CI/CD configuration (e.g. GitHub Actions, Codecov, etc.)

+1. Contributors may not modify any static files such as the static documentation pages, the `README.md` file, and the `LICENSE` file.